gerpy/rpm-install/README.md

 ## Frontend

-Either Daijishō with Obtainium, or ES-DE (link in mailbox).
+Either Daijishō with Obtainium, or ES-DE (personnal download link sent by mail after subscription).
 I choose ES-DE :
 - Use https://github.com/BinaryQuantumSoul/esde_android_apps so as to import Android apps apps, games and emulators in ES-DE.
 To install, add https://github.com/schattenphoenix/es_applauncher/releases in Obtainium
 - Set as the default launcher to improve the "handheld console" experience and forget about Android.
-Before
+It can be done at the very end because the AOSP Android launcher is more convenient during setup.